-Tomoe was the first to speak, "A simple yet clever solution.
+Evaluating, Tomoe was the first to speak, "A simple yet clever solution.
 Interesting."
-Starting at me, evaluating.

 "Brilliant!
 I can't believe I didn't think of that," piped up Optima.

-Roland made a disgusted face as he said, "What are you guys nuts?!
-Isn't that incestuous and GROSS?
+Roland made a disgusted face as he said, "What are you nuts?!
+That's incestuous and gross!
 What do you think?"

 He nudged Rhea, interrupting her stroking her chin, deep in thought.

-"That is not possible!
-And this is more a thought experiment then a game," she said firmly, looking at me for another answer.
+"That is not possible," she said firmly, looking at me for another answer.

 "Nope!
-The design only makes sense if you make it hermaphroditic.
-YA!
-I WIN!" celebrated Optima squirming and waving her hands in the air excitedly while I wondered at the logic of her response.
+The design only makes sense with interchangeable attachments.
+Ya!
+I win!"
+She celebrated by squirming and waving her hands in the air excitedly while I wondered at the logic of her response.

 Roland threw his empty mug behind him carelessly.
 It smashed into pieces as he roared, "I can't believe the god damn robots take it!"
-He wagged a warning finger at Optima then me, continuing, "Mark my words, all those robot sex slaves of yours are going to lead to some sort of Robot War, which will rage across the galaxy killing everyone in their path and they'd win, OF COURSE, because they were designed by you Optima."
-He picked up and delicately kissed Optima's hand more then once.
+He wagged a warning finger at Optima then me, continuing, "Mark my words, all those robot sex slaves of yours are going to lead to some sort of Robot War, which will rage across the galaxy killing everyone in their path and they'd win, of course, because they were designed by you Optima."
+He picked up and gingerly kissed Optima's knuckles.

-Giggling, Optima playfully batted Roland's kisses away saying, "Oh Roland you're so sweet.
-You should welcome the new Robot Overlords.
+Giggling, Optima playfully batted Roland's kisses away saying, "You're too much.
+We should welcome the new Robot Overlords.
 Just imagine how efficient everything will be."
 Optima looked pleased with herself.

 They all laughed while I smiled nervously.
-Roland grabbed another mug off the table and handed it to me spilling some of the beer into my lap.
+Roland grabbed another mug off the table and handed it over carelessly spilling some of the beer into my lap.